OniDaito/S9Lab/_posts/2012-11-19-The-Carp-and-the-Seagull.markdown

 category: work
 strapline: An interactive movie, in WebGL, with Nexus Interactive
 strapimage: seagull.jpg
+introtext: A WebGL Interactive movie.
+The story revolves around our chap, Masato.
+He is a fisherman who is doomed, basically.
+The story is told in 4 chapters inside a cube.
+As the cube is spun we see the real world and the netherworld, lighting strikes, fish jump and our fisherman fishes.
+The story is a classic tale of one man's life going wrong.
 ---

 Recently, for the past 2 months, I've been involved with a company called